How to Stylishly Wear a Roll Neck | 5 Great Looks

 For this look, you want to opt for a fine gauge to keep the structure and silhouette of the suit intact.
 Keep colours neutral choosing a simple black, grey or navy base palette to ensure it aligns nicely with the suit.

 Roll Neck and Leather Jacket

 During spring or autumn, it might not be cold enough to wear a thick winter coat.
-Wearing a roll neck beneath a leather jacket partnered with formal trousers can ramp up the masculinity while keeping in mind the unpredictable British weather.
+Wearing a roll-neck beneath a leather jacket partnered with formal trousers can ramp up masculinity while keeping in mind the unpredictable British weather.
 All the while, making sure winter is at the back of your mind.

 Roll Neck and Winter Coat

 The combination that has seen us through many a cold day.
 Like with the leather jacket if there is no additional layering piece between roll neck and coat then you can go thick or fine with the gauge.

 Personally, I prefer a finer gauge, using an overcoat as a replacement for the suit jacket.
 That way you can account for varying temperatures on your commute to the office, whilst also removing a somewhat restrictive suit jacket.